ISAAKiel/r_tutorial_caa_2018/README.md

 ### Preparations

 The tutorial is based on the participants using their own laptops.
 We have experienced that maximum learning success is achieved when the participants do not work on a foreign system in a computer pool but with their own devices.
 The [Basic version of R](https://www.r-project.org/) should be installed for the tutorial (see links below).
 As a development environment we will use [RStudio](https://www.rstudio.com/products/rstudio/) which should also be installed.
 Additionally some system libraries and R packages are needed (see below).
 Lecturers can provide support for Windows, Mac and Linux systems if necessary.
 However, we urge each participant to install the necessary software before the tutorial.
 If you have any questions or problems, please contact us before the workshop.

-Further information as well as all scripts, data and instructions will be available here: https://github.com/ISAAKiel/r_tutorial_caa_2018
-The development of this tutorial is a dynamic process that we would like to share and disclose through Github.
-Please note that data, scripts and texts in this "work-in-progress"archive may be incomplete and some scripts may not yet be functional.

 #### Required software